 KEY WEST, Fla. — Forty-six qualifying species to target, divisions for anglers ranging from young children to seniors, challenging competition and opportunities for both offshore and inshore fishing await participants in the landmark Key West Fishing Tournament.

-The eight-month tournament is to begin Dec.
-1, 2022, and continue through July 31, 2023.
+The eight-month tournament runs from Dec.
+1, 2022, through July 31, 2023.
 With a history that spans more than five decades, the multidivisional free-entry event provides a test of skill for seasoned anglers while also developing newcomers’ interest in the sport.

 Celebrating the diverse variety of fish found in Florida Keys waters, the tournament provides recognition and trophies to anglers posting the heaviest catch of each of 33 species.
 Six different line classes and three artificial casting categories further heighten the competition.